vi-ctorivanov/SQLSeal-Charts-Examples/Charts/Finances.md

 		Category,
 		-ROUND(SUM(Difference) / 3, 2) AS MonthlySpending
 	FROM finances
-	WHERE Date >= date('now', '-90 days') AND Category NOT LIKE '%%%Work%%%' AND Category NOT LIKE '%%%Government%%%' GROUP BY Category
+	WHERE Date >= date((SELECT MAX(Date) FROM finances), '-90 days')
+		AND Category NOT LIKE '%%%Work%%%'
+		AND Category NOT LIKE '%%%Government%%%'
+	GROUP BY Category
 ) spending
 LEFT JOIN (